-- only 3 top judges are people of different races.
+- only three top judges are people of different races.

-- fewer than 1 in every 6 top people in universities is a woman.
-To be fair, 3 out of every 6 should be women.
+- fewer than one in every six top people in universities is a woman.
+To be fair, three out of every six should be women.

-- only 1 out of every 10 top people in big companies is a woman.
+- only one out of every 10 top people in big companies is a woman.

 It is important to remember that any organisation wishing to facilitate positive action must have evidence of different needs, disadvantages and/or low participation rates before taking any further steps.